crossminer/maracas/docs/index.md

 1. Client methods accessing a field that is removed due to its parent type removal.
 2. Client methods accessing a field that is removed from an API type.
-3. Client methods accessing a supertype field through the `super` keyword.
+3. Client methods accessing a removed supertype field through the `super` keyword.
-4. Client methods accessing a supertype field without using the `super` keyword.
+4. Client methods accessing a removed supertype field without using the `super` keyword.
 5. Transitive detections affecting all subtypes are reported with the *Field Removed in Superclass* change.

 {% include note.html content="`javac` inlines constant values, thus this type of field access is lost." %}